Regret, stability & fairness in matching markets with bandit learners: EXAMPLE SETTINGS

-In this way, the transfer $g(p ; \psi)$ can be viewed as the ``price'' of being matched with $p$ that is constant across all agents wishing to ``purchase'' a match with $p$.
-This setting differs from previous ones in that $\cC$ and $\cT$ do not depend on the preferences of the specific agents being matched.
-Rather, based on the information state $\nu_t$, $g(p ; \nu_t)$ is assigned to providers in a way that is reminiscent of assigning prices to goods.
-In this way, $\nu_t$ can be viewed as revealing the demand for providers, and $g(p ; \psi)$ can be viewed as the ``market price'' of being matched with $p$ (or the good that $p$ offers).
+for all $u \in \cU$, $p \in \cP$, and $\psi : \cA \times \cA^+ \rightarrow \bbR$, where $c_1, c_2 \in \bbR$ and $g: \cP \rightarrow \bbR$.\footnote{ Note that the presence of costs $c_1$ and $c_2$ is a technical detail.
+For those interested, recall that, without loss of generality, we assume all agents prefer to be matched than unmatched, and $\cC(a, \emptyset) = \cT(a, \emptyset) = 0$ for all $a \in \cA$. $c_1$ and $c_2$ are normalizing constants to ensure that this assumption is consistent with our analysis.
+For instance, in one setting that we examine in the Appendix, $c_1 = 0$ and $c_2 < 0$. $-c_2$ can be viewed as a baseline utility that all agents gain if they are matched versus when they are unmatched. } The transfer $g(p ; \psi)$ can be viewed as the ``price'' of being matched with $p$ that is constant across all agents wishing to ``purchase'' a match with $p$.
+This setting differs from previous ones in that $\cC$ and $\cT$ do not depend on the preferences of both matched agents.
+Rather, based on $\nu_t$, $g(p ; \nu_t)$ is assigned to providers in a way that is reminiscent of assigning prices to goods.

-For example, suppose $\cU$ is a set of patients, each hoping to book an appointment with a doctor $p \in \cP$.
+For example, suppose $\cU$ is a set of patients, each hoping to book an appointment with a doctor in $\cP$.
 Suppose the price of an appointment with $p$ is fixed such that $g(p ; \nu_t)$ does not depend on the specific patient $u$.
 Since there are a limited number of available appointments, $g(p ; \nu_t)$ may depend on the current demand $\nu_t$, which can reflect, for instance, different patient needs and different doctor specialties.
-If an appointment is booked (i.e., a match is made), then the patient pays the doctor's office (i.e., makes a transfer).
-With time, patients learn their preferences over doctors, and doctors learn which patients require their services (e.g., if a doctor feels that another doctor can better meet the patient's needs, it is in the interest of the former to refer the patient to avoid poor reviews).
-In such settings, fairness and social welfare matter greatly, and preferences must be learned from a small number of sparse interactions.
+If an appointment is booked (i.e., a match is made), then the patient pays the doctor (i.e., makes a transfer).
+With time, patients learn their preferences over doctors, and doctors learn which patients require their services.
+In such settings, fairness matters greatly, and preferences must be learned from a small number of sparse interactions.

-Note that the presence of costs $c_1$ and $c_2$ is a technical detail.
-For those interested, recall that, without loss of generality, we assumed that all agents prefer to be matched than unmatched, and $\cC(a, \emptyset) = \cT(a, \emptyset) = 0$ for all $a \in \cA$. $c_1$ and $c_2$ are normalizing constants to ensure that this assumption is consistent with our analysis.
-For instance, in one setting that we examine in the Appendix, $c_1 = 0$ and $c_2 < 0$, which implies that matching a user increases its payoff by $- c_2 > 0$.
-In this way, $-c_2$ can be viewed as a baseline utility that all agents gain if they are matched versus when they are unmatched.